MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
 When prompted to update the password, change the password for the user.

-    >**Note**: Rather than typing the user name, you can paste the content of Clipboard.
+    >**Note**: You can copy the username for the newly created user by navigating to the Microsoft Entra ID --> Users section.

 1. In the **InPrivate** browser window, in the Azure portal, search and select **Resource groups** to verify that the az104-02-aaduser1 user can see all resource groups.